 The evolution of the 'Sites of Experience' series, 47 Oak is a fabric reproduction of my childhood home.
 A site no longer accessible, its demolition symbolic of my transition from child to adolescent.

-Utilising a diverse range of textile techniques, I have recreated the site as an portable installation that encourages interactivity and inspires play; attitudes my parents had fostered in the original site.
+Utilising a diverse range of textile techniques, I have recreated the site as a portable installation that encourages interactivity and inspires play; attitudes his parents always encouraged.
 Viewers are invited to enter the little house, interact with the different components and feel the tactility of the textural finishes.
-This experience seeks to catalyse reflection and create discussion about the effects of others on who we are, as well as our role in the lives of others.
+This experience seeks to catalyse reflection and create discussion about how others affect our identity, and the role we play in the lives of the people around us.

 The portability of the structure is reflective of my role as an arts educator - generating temporary sites of critical and creative thinking, while the impermanence of the installation is representative of the fleeting nature of these experiences and the necessity to savour them.
 47 Oak acknowledges the continued encouragement of my parents and family, as well as my transition to the giver of encouragement, as a teacher and friend in adulthood.